 Check if the lawyer is a member of local and national associations for law professionals, especially in the probate line.
 Confirm that the candidate features in the bar of association and check their stand.

 Be sure that your probate lawyer is licensed to practice in your country.
 Further certifications are proof of extensive experience in the indicated areas of law.
 Focus on estates, trusts, or estate planning.

 5. Retainer Agreement

 Get a copy of the lawyer's retainer agreement for payment details before committing yourself to the contract.
-Ask for the attorney to elaborate all the details for you to understand the charges you should expect.
+Ask for the lawyer to elaborate on all the details for you to understand the charges you should expect.
 This is to avoid unpleasant surprises when it's time to pay for the services.
-In Alberta, the Courts have a established as a rule of thumb that Probate Lawyers can charge a base fee of $2250.00 plus 0.5% to 1% of the gross value of the estate for core legal services; which may vary depending on the complexity and size of the estate.
+In Alberta, the Courts have established as a rule of thumb that Probate Lawyers can charge a base fee of $2250.00 plus 0.5% to 1% of the gross value of the estate for core legal services; which may vary depending on the complexity and size of the estate.
 There may be fees once the Order of Probate or Order of Administration is issued for non-core services such as distribution the estate, real estate transfers, follow-up correspondence with financial institutions, etc.